laportag/QA-DCFP/README.md

 ### Unit Tests

 The Unit tests test the functions in the routes.py file.
 There is 99% coverage testing the entire app and 98% of the routes.py file.
 Pytest was used for the unit tests.
+The tests for creating and updating also work as integration testing due to the intrinsic nature of Flask microframework.

 ## Built With